carrenD/Medical-Cross-Modality-Domain-Adaptation/README.md

 #### 5. Citations

-If you make use of the code, please cite the paper in any resulting publications.
+If you make use of the code, please cite the paper in resulting publications.

 ```
 @inproceedings{dou2018unsupervised,